-Our eyes and taste buds, in anticipation, are teased in by the graceful curve of a twisted lemon peel; sharp, refreshing, beguiling.
+Our eyes and taste buds, in anticipation, are teased by the graceful curve of a twisted lemon peel; sharp, refreshing, beguiling.
 Or, perhaps, we are offered instead a humble bread roll, a pickled herring and a frothy glass of beer that speaks to us of other times.
 Belgians, they proudly boast, live to eat.

 Vermeer’s hypnotic Milkmaid or the contrast of a riotous gathering by Jan Steen or perhaps Snyders’s extravagant bounties of game provide a lexicon of potential flavours yet to come.
 For centuries, one of gastronomy’s best kept secrets has been hiding in the clear light of day, singing out to us from the gallery walls.

 From the feasting of the Burgundian Dukes we move north via the sparkling wines of Zeeland to Utrecht and embark on a glorious feasting journey to Indonesia, courtesy of the legendary VOC East Indies Company.
 If God made the world, so the saying goes, it was the Dutch who made Holland.
-And, after tasting some of the Netherlands’ finest cheeses, you finally understand why the Netherlands was transformed into the larder of the world.
+And, after tasting some of the Netherlands’ finest cheeses, you finally understand why the country was transformed into the larder of the world

 Rotterdam, Leiden.
 In Rotterdam’s Delfshaven from where the Pilgrim Fathers set sail we taste lightly cured herring and the freshest of baby brown shrimp.
-Drive to Leiden and visit the The Museum De Lakenhal, reopened in 2019 after radical refurbishment.
+Drive to Leiden and visit the Museum De Lakenhal, reopened in 2019 after radical refurbishment.
 An early dinner nearby is a chance to feast on the national dish – hutspot.

 Gijs van Hensbergen